 Today, we see suffering, but we also see love.
 It is love that looms so much larger over the landscape of intellectual theories of atonement.
 It is love that generates the power of Good Friday.
 It is love that compels Jesus Christ to take the despair and pain and suffering and blood of humanity near to God.

 Sacrifice means to make holy.
-Jesus has made holy the human experiences of torturous pain, or bloody death, by taking them near to the very heart of God.
+Jesus has made holy the human experiences of torturous pain, or bloody death, by drawing them into himself, into the very heart of God.